You may wish to see an introductory page to this section first.

 to show themselves at the foot of the acclivities, and

 in the valley pathway.
 Ainsworth

 At the end of the gorge the erosion of the volcanic rocks (a mix of basalt and tuff) has created the same landscape which is usually associated with Goreme.

 Houses, stables and warehouses were cut into the soft tuff.
-The only traditional old building along the whole valley is the tomb of a Seljuk pacha.
+The only traditional old building along the whole valley is a Seljuk kumbet (mausoleum with a pyramidal roof).

 Views of the canyon